persalteas/RNANet/README.md

 * `results/RNANet.db` is a SQLite database file containing several tables with all the information, which you can query yourself with your custom requests,
 * `3D-folder-you-passed-in-option/datapoints/*` are flat text CSV files, one for one RNA chain mapped to one RNA family, gathering the per-position nucleotide descriptors,
-* `results/RNANET_datapoints_latest.tar.gz` is a compressed archive of the above CSV files
+* `results/RNANET_datapoints_latest.tar.gz` is a compressed archive of the above CSV files (only if you passed the --archive option)
 * `path-to-3D-folder-you-passed-in-option/rna_mapped_to_Rfam` If you used the --extract option, this folder contains one mmCIF file per RNA chain mapped to one RNA family, without other chains, proteins (nor ions and ligands by default)
 * `results/summary_latest.csv` summarizes information about the RNA chains
 * `results/families_latest.csv` summarizes information about the RNA families